-The date of submission of this Forest Stewardship Plan (FSP) is March 25, 2011.
+The date of submission of this draft Forest Stewardship Plan (FSP) extension is April 5, 2016.
+A final submission version will be submitted for approval subsequent to MFLNRO review and First Nations Consultation.

 3.0 TERM OF THE FSP AND COMMENCEMENT